-ETSU at Kingsport, 1501 University Boulevard, offers more than 100 undergraduate and graduate courses each semester, including courses leading to undergraduate and graduate degrees in selected fields such as business management.
-Courses are offered during the days, evenings and on weekends.
-Facilities on the 100-acre site include a full-service library; computer, chemistry and biology labs; gymnasium; student center; mini-market bookstore; and distance education classrooms.
+ETSU at Kingsport, at 1501 University Boulevard, is the university's largest extended campus and has served the Kingsport area for 50 years.
+It offers more than 100 undergraduate and graduate classes each semester, and students may complete bachelor's degrees in General Studies or Management, a master's degree in Business Administration and rotating graduate cohorts.
+Courses are offered during days, evenings, and weekends, as well as on-line.
+The most recent addition - a pre-professional program - allows students pursuing studies in Pre-Pharmacy, Pre-Medicine, Pre-Dentistry, Pre-Optometry, Pre-Veterinary, and Scientific Research to complete their first two years in Kingsport.
+Located on 100 acres near Allandale Mansion, ETSU at Kingsport's McCune-Welch Hall includes a full-service library; computer, chemistry and biology labs; an exercise room; student center; bookstore; and distance education classrooms.
 Student services include academic advisement; financial aid and career counseling; tutoring; and registration and fee payment.
-Services are offered at convenient times for both traditional and nontraditional students.
-ETSU at Kingsport shares its facility in partnership with Northeast State Community College, a sister Tennessee Board of Regents institution.
+Services are provided at convenient times for both traditional and nontraditional students.

 ETSU at Bristol offers a wide range of both undergraduate and graduate courses with flexible schedules including day, evening and weekend choices.
-Located at 1227 Volunteer Parkway, Executive Park Plaza, Bristol, TN, the facility includes a computer lab; fiber-optics televised classes, in addition to live ones; a student lounge; library with electronic access; and a bookstore.
+Located at 1227 Volunteer Parkway, Executive Park Plaza, Bristol, Tennessee, the facility includes a computer lab; fiber-optics televised classes, in addition to live ones; a student lounge; library with electronic access; and a bookstore.
 Student support services include admission; registration and fee payment with assistance; academic advisement; career counseling; and financial aid information.
 Students can choose from several undergraduate and graduate majors such as business management, education, criminal justice, professional communications, general studies (BGS), and RN to BSN nursing.
 They can transfer AAS community college degrees to earn a bachelor in applied science (BAS), or they can pursue an on-line Regents degree, supplementing their internet courses with classes taught at the Bristol Center.
 Basic general education core classes, plus upper level classes in various additional majors are also available.